suguk1052/UGATIT-pytorch/README.md

 undergoes random translations up to ±10 pixels and random rotations up to ±10°.
 Any exposed regions from those transforms are filled with the same gray.
-The output is scaled to cover a 512×512 frame while keeping aspect ratio and cropped to that size.
-Each processed file keeps the original base name and is written to `dataset/YOUR_DATASET_NAME/trainA` and `dataset/YOUR_DATASET_NAME/testA`.
-Run this once before starting `main.py` to prepare domain A images, then proceed with the usual training command below.
+The output is scaled to cover a 512×512 frame while keeping aspect ratio and cropped so the row at 20 % of the original height falls at the canvas center.
+Each processed file keeps the original base name and is written to
+`dataset/YOUR_DATASET_NAME/trainA` and `dataset/YOUR_DATASET_NAME/testA`.
+Run
+this once before starting `main.py` to prepare domain A images, then proceed with the usual training command below.